wguldin/portfolio/work/_posts/2020-01-20-scaling-up-a-design-organization.md

 * Kept designers and product managers involved in the research process, through collaborative note taking, observation and analysis of key results.
 * These research efforts helped us insert design earlier into our product process, resulting in better

-{% include image.html name="underwriter-persona.png" caption="Our proto personas were created to help guide our research process, and improve design literacy across the organization." %}
+{% include image.html alt="Persona for underwriters" name="underwriter-persona.png" caption="Our proto personas were created to help guide our research process, and improve design literacy across the organization." %}

-{% include image.html name="persona-journey-map.png" caption="We also created a journey map to show how these different personas interacted while using our platform." %}
+{% include image.html alt="Journey map for BriteCore's users" name="persona-journey-map.png" caption="We also created a journey map to show how these different personas interacted while using our platform." %}

 ## Implementing a Design System